First off, What Are Adaptogens and What Are They Supposed To Do?

 Part of what makes adaptogens so interesting and controversial is that they exert seemingly paradoxical effects, points out Jeff Bland, founder of the Personalized Lifestyle Medicine Institute.
 “The same herb may simultaneously enhance adrenal fun action while also helping an individual relax and sleep better.
 They can normalize levels of HPA hormones, raising those that are low while lowering those that are elevated.”

 There are other complicating factors in adaptogenic research efforts.
 The impact and effectiveness of adaptogenic herbs depend not only on the state of the person being tested but also how the herbs are grown and how they are harvested.
 Traditionally adaptogenic herbs have grown in some of the most inhospitable areas of the planet which likely gives them their stress and fatigue-fighting properties.
 The growing popularity of these herbs has meant that they are sometimes harvested too early.
 The roots of these herbs take years of growth before they gain their full potential.
 Their growing popularity has meant that endangered wild crops are now being grown domestically.

 Also, the particular health benefits of adaptogens often depend on how they are combined with other adaptogens.

-Also, the benefits of many adaptogens, like ginseng, are not typically felt right away although some, like rhodiola, can provides an immediate boost.
+Also, the benefits of many adaptogens, like ginseng, are not typically felt right away although some, like Rhodiola, can provide an immediate boost.
 “If it's short‑term, that's one thing.
 If you're finding yourself chronically waking up in the morning and not feeling energized, then you're looking for an adaptogen.
-Adaptogens [are] intended to be taken over a period of time to strengthen the system,” says Dr. Low Dog.
+Adaptogens [are] intended to be taken over a period of time to strengthen the system,” says Dr Low Dog.